SILENCE-SIMSOOL/Lucent/README.md

 ### Version Format

-For better readability, the version format is structured as follows:

 > **`[Lucent Version]`**-**`[Minecraft Version]`**-**`[Build Type]`**

 * **`Lucent Version`**: The unique distribution version of the library (e.g., `1.1.3`)